Reading time: 26 minutes

 So, do a friendly act for another person today—carry a meal to a homeless guy, write a thank-you note to the office staff, or take a break to watch a movie with your partner—while expecting no praise.

-But if you get told off or shooed away for doing any of it, treat their terrible behavior with the utmost indifference.
+- If you get told off or criticized for doing it, treat their insults with indifference.

 Wherever there is a human being, there is an opportunity for a kindness.